fischer23/boosting_SPRT/README.md

 # boosting_SPRT

 This repository contains the R code for reproducing the results in the paper "Improving the (approximate) sequential probability ratio test by avoiding overshoot".
 In the aforementioned paper, we introduce a general approach to improve test martingale based sequential tests.
-In particular, we uniformly improve the power-one SPRT with threshold 1/\alpha and propose an alternative to Wald's approximated two-sided thresholds that often needs less samples while providing provable type I error control.
+In particular, we uniformly improve the power-one SPRT with threshold 1/\alpha and propose an alternative to Wald's approximated two-sided thresholds that often needs less samples while providing provable type I and type II error control.

 Files: